Online Qualitative Research

 Benefits of Moving Traditional Qualitative to Online Qualitative

-Decision Analyst conducts hundreds of focus groups every year, but increasingly some of this qualitative work is shifting to the Internet.
+Decision Analyst conducts hundreds of in-person focus groups every year, but increasingly some of this qualitative work is shifting to online formats.
 The reasons:

 - Worldwide Reach.
-With our global Internet panels, online qualitative research can be conducted across time zones in multiple countries and in multiple languages.
+With our global online panels, online qualitative research can be conducted across time zones in multiple countries and in multiple languages.

-- Internet-Adapted Techniques.
-The online environment is not ideal for traditional qualitative methods, but we have adapted our techniques to take advantage of the Internet's unique characteristics.
+- Online-Adapted Techniques.
+The online environment is not ideal for traditional qualitative methods, but we have adapted our techniques to take advantage of the internet's unique characteristics.

 - Superior Sampling.
 Our online qualitative research uses probability samples to better represent the target audience and can include rural areas and smaller cities.
 In contrast, most in-person groups are conducted in a few major urban markets.